 DOING IT ALL....

 Between laundry, cooking, sculpting, painting and all its been a good balance.
-The body needs to move and get rests in between all these ventures, so it helps to move between them during the day.
+The body needs to shift and get rests in between all these ventures, so it helps to move between them during the day.

 In preparation for a Dutch Masters Show at Food Art Collection Gallery in Seattle, I am making tulips.
 Though at first I thought they would be so much easier than crafting an orchid, they have been surprisingly difficult.